 - MVAP 5.8 HHDR developments should accommodate a variety of housing types and styles that are accessible to and meet the needs of a range of lifestyles, physical abilities, and income levels. - MVAP 5.9 Nonresidential uses should include a variety of other uses to serve the local population and tourists, such as such as retail commercial, office uses, dining facilities, public uses, community facilities, parkland, and trails and bikeways. - MVAP 5.10 Nonresidential uses in this area should be designed in a manner that would provide pedestrian and bicycle linkages to enhance non-motorized mobility in this area. - MVAP 5.11 Paseos and pedestrian/bicycle connections should be provided between the Highest Density Residential uses and those nonresidential uses that would serve the local population.
-Alternative transportation mode connections should also be provided to the public facilities in the vicinity, including the elementary school, library, and community center. - MVAP 5.12 All HHDR development proposals should be designed to facilitate convenient pedestrian, bicycle, and other non-motorized vehicle access to the community's schools, jobs, retail and office commercial uses, park and open space areas, trails, and other community amenities and land uses that support the community needs on a frequent and, in many cases, daily, basis.

-- MVAP 5.13 All new land uses, particularly residential, commercial, and public uses, including schools and parks, should be designed to provide convenient public access to alternative transportation facilities and services, including potential future transit stations, transit oasis-type shuttle systems, and/or local bus services, and local and regional trail systems. - MVAP 5.14 Uses approved and operating under an existing valid entitlement may remain or be converted into another land use in accordance with Riverside County Ordinance No. 348 and consistent with these policies.
+Alternative transportation mode connections should also be provided to the public facilities in the vicinity, including the elementary school, library, and community center. - MVAP 5.12 All HHDR development proposals should be designed to facilitate convenient pedestrian, bicycle, and other nonmotorized vehicle access to the community's schools, jobs, retail and office commercial uses, park and open space areas, trails, and other community amenities and land uses that support the community needs on a frequent and, in many cases, daily, basis. - MVAP 5.13 All new land uses, particularly residential, commercial, and public uses, including schools and parks, should be designed to provide convenient public access to alternative transportation facilities and services, including potential future transit stations, transit oasis-type shuttle systems, and/or local bus services, and local and regional trail systems. - MVAP 5.14 Uses approved and operating under an existing valid entitlement may remain or be converted into another land use in accordance with Riverside County Ordinance No. 348 and consistent with these policies.

-Mead Valley Community: I-215/Nuevo Road Vicinity (Mixed-Use Area)
+Mead Valley Community: I-215/Nuevo Road Vicinity (Mixed-Use Areas)

-Mead Valley Community: I-215/Nuevo Road Vicinity (see Figure 3B) includes a single neighborhood designated as a Mixed-Use Area, located along the north side of Nuevo Road, and the east side of Webster Avenue.
-This neighborhood is referred to as the Nuevo Road-Webster Avenue Neighborhood.
+Mead Valley Community: I-215/Nuevo Road Vicinity (see Figure 3B) includes three a single neighborhoods designated as Mixed-Use Areas, all located along the west side of Harvill Avenue, between Water Sunset Street on the north, Webster Avenue to the east and Nuevo Road on the south.
+The three This neighborhoods is are, from north to south: the Harvill Avenue-Water Street/Orange Avenue Neighborhood, the Harvill Avenue-Lemon/Sunset Avenues Neighborhood, and the referred to as the Nuevo Road-A Street Neighborhood.
 This area is in the midst of important subregional and regional transportation facilities, including I-215, March Air Reserve Base, the new Perris Valley Line for Metrolink commuter train service, and Cajalco Road, which provides an important roadway connection between this area to the core and western part of Mead Valley and beyond to the Temescal Valley and I-15.
 The area is also an important current and planned future center for industrial development and job creation in the Western Riverside County area.

-Mixed-Use Area (MUA) Neighborhood:
+Mixed-Use Area (MUA) Neighborhoods: